-The timing of remedy applies to situations where works that should be carried out to achieve WHQS are postponed in the case of:
+The timing of remedy applies to situations where works that should be carried out to are postponed in the case of:

-- I. Combining works to achieve efficiency in the same property and reduce disruption for tenants; - II.
-Combining works on an estate as part of the lifecycle of elements to achieve efficiency and reduce disruption to tenants.
+- I. Combining works to achieve efficiency in the same property and reduce disruption for tenants - II.
+Combining works on an estate as part of the lifecycle of elements to achieve efficiency and reduce disruption to tenants - III.
+Works are subject to funding bids with set timetables, for example Arbed funding - IV.
+Infrastructure works are required by Statutory Authorities